brunoruviaro/Wherever-We-Are/README.md

 ### Preliminary set-up

-1. DO ONCE: Players open file "Where_We_Are_PLAYER.scd" to pick their unique player number (from 1 to 6).
+1. DO ONCE: Players open file "Where_We_Are_PLAYER.scd" to pick their unique player number (from 1 to 7).
 This is assigned to the variable ~player.
 In addition, players have to specify the IP address of the computer that will be projecting letters on the screen.
 This is assigned to the variable ~destination.
 Assuming IP address and player numbers won't change, there is no need to open this file again in rehearsals and concert.

 2. DO ONCE: The Wherever-We-Are folder (clone of this github folder) should contain all scd files, plus a single subfolder with all the samples.
 This subfolder should be called "samples" (all lowercase), and can be downloaded from: https://ccrma.stanford.edu/~ruviaro/audio/wherever_we_are/samples.zip

 3. DO ONCE: Configure proper screen resolution for the projection in the file "Wherever_We_Are_SCREEN_RESOLUTIONS.scd".
 Two common resolutions are included by default (1024 x 768 and 1366 x 768).
 New resolutions can be easily created here to adapt for specific needs depending on the equipment used.
 Make sure only the desired resolution is commented out in the code.
 Occasionally, it might be necessary to tweak font size, margin, gap between letters, etc so that the full screen projection shows the full quote evenly distributed on the screen.
 This file will eventually be loaded automatically, so you don't have to open it every time.

+4. Laptops need to be connected to a local network to exchange OSC messages.

 ### Getting ready to play